 Accordingly, the PHP data types are ten primitive data types used to define the PHP variable values.
 Such as integer, string, float, boolean, array, object, and other types such as null, and resources.

-We can define the scalar types as the limited group of possible values that can be assigned to the PHP variable.
-The scalar types such as integers, strings, floats, and booleans.
+Scalar types in PHP refer to a restricted set of values that can be assigned to a variable.
+These include integers, strings, floats, and booleans.

 PHP String

-Anyway, the PHP supports four data types for PHP string.
-Which are single-quotes, double-quotes, heredoc, and nowdoc.
-You have to navigate to the PHP string tutorial to learn more about them.
+PHP supports four types of string syntax: single-quotes, double-quotes, heredoc, and nowdoc.
+To explore these in detail, navigate to the PHP string tutorial.

-In the next PHP code, you will see how to use the four types of PHP strings.
+Anyway, In the following PHP code, you will see how to use the four types of PHP strings.

 <?php